Frequently asked questions

 What can I do if my study permit application was refused?

 Every refusal is accompanied by a letter that gives some information about the reasons for the decision.
-You are also encouraged to make an Access of Information and Privacy (ATIP) request to get the internal notes.

 If you need assistance in understanding the refusal and next steps, please email iss@ontariotechu.ca or book an appointment with an International Student Advisor.